AnyLog-co/documentation/training/advanced/Network Setup.md

 ### The message queue
 The message queue is an internal buffer on each node that stores messages (like error messages or messages from peer nodes).
 In this setup, the message queue is enabled on all nodes.
 Note: when messages are placed in the queue, the CLI prompt is extended by a plus (+) sign.
 The cpmmand `echo [mesage text]` will place the message text in the queue.
 The command `get echo queue` retrieves the messages and removes the plus sign.

 ### The bind option in REST, TCP and Message Broker services
 The REST, TCP and Message Broker services can be configured to service one or two IPs.
-2 IPs are used when a node is communicating with peer on a local network as well as on the Internet.
+2 IPs are used when a node is communicating with peers on a local network as well as on the Internet.
-This document include 2 options: Policies where bind is false - to support multiple IPs where bind is true, to support a single IP.
+This document include 2 options:
+1) Policies where bind is false - to support multiple IPs
+2) Policies where bind is true - to support a single IP.

+With option 1, 2 IPs are published in the metadata such that the node can be discovered by members on the same network as well as members over the Internet.

 ## Master Node Configuration
 A _master node_ is an alternative to the blockchain.
 With a master node, the metadata is updated into and retrieved from